illusion0001/libhijacker-game-patch/README.md

 - Crash Team Racing v1.21: 60 FPS
 - Driveclub v1.28: 60 FPS
 - Gravity Rush 2 v1.11: 60 FPS
+  - Notes: There are some sections where game may softlock.
+  - Implemented button combos:
+  - L3 + Cross (X): Cycle through framerate modes.
+  - R3 + Square: Toggle Replace All Text with Level Names (Debug).
 - The Order 1886: v1.02: 60 FPS
+  - Notes: Softlocks will occur in Chapter 6 and 9 during Quick Time Events.
+Disable patch to progress.
 - The Last Guardian v1.03: 4K at 60FPS
 - The Last of Us Remastered 60 FPS + Debug Menu (v1.11)
 - The Last of Us Part 2 60 FPS + Debug Menu (v1.00 + v1.09)